More Information about the Team

 You can get in touch with Jitty Marwaha at email@example.com

-You can get in touch with Rae at firstname.lastname@example.org
+You can get in contact with Jen Lewis at firstname.lastname@example.org

-You can get in touch with Anna Rixson at email@example.com
+You can get in contact with Petronela-Elisa Citea at email@example.com

 Our General Enquiries mailbox is collaboratively managed by all members of the Arts and Culture Projects team.
 We check this inbox at the start and end of each week, and can include queries such as, but not limited to:

 - Being added onto our newsletter

 - Enquiries from UoB students and recent graduates

 - Ideas for resources

 Wider Institutional Support

 Paula joined the University in 2011 and heads up Collaborative Projects within the Department of Marketing, Admissions, Recruitment and Communications (MARC).
 Paula project manages the Office for Students funded Uni Connect programme, Aspire Higher, which is in collaboration with the University of Hertfordshire and University of Northampton.
 Aspire Higher is one of 29 consortia across England aiming to support the aims of social mobility and increasing the number of young people from underrepresented groups who go into higher education.